 Total Charges = $75.90 + $6.60 = $82.50

-A customer uses a Java application in Amazon Kinesis Data Analytics to continuously transform and deliver log data captured by their Kinesis Data Stream to Amazon S3.
+A customer uses an Apache Flink application in Amazon Kinesis Data Analytics to continuously transform and deliver log data captured by their Kinesis Data Stream to Amazon S3.
 The log data is transformed using several operators including applying a schema to the different log events, partitioning data by event type, sorting data by timestamp, and buffering data for one hour prior to delivery.
 The application has many transformation steps but none are computationally intensive.
 This stream ingests data at 2,000 records/second for 12 hours per day and increases to 8,000 records/second for 12 hours per day.
 The customer does not create any durable application backups.
 The monthly Amazon Kinesis Data Analytics charges will be computed as follows:

 The price in US-East is $0.11 per KPU-Hour.
 Kinesis Data Analytics allocates 50GB of running application storage per KPU and charged $0.10 per GB-month.

 Heavy Workload: During the 12 hour heavy workload period, the Kinesis Data Analytics application is processing 8,000 records/second and automatically scales up to 8 KPUs.
 After the heavy workload period, the Kinesis Data Analytics application scales the application down after 6 hours of lower throughput.
 The application is scaled up to 8 KPUs for a total of 18 hours per day.